 Make your Champions feel special.
 Give them early access to the platform or to specific new features to generate a feeling of exclusivity.
 Ask for their feedback and opinions and give them real ownership of what they are championing.
 Provide them with VIP access, granting more access to exclusive areas containing articles, employee communication ideas, fact sheets, videos for example.

 Why be a Champion?
 And more importantly, why continue to be a Champion?
 Simon Sinek famously advances the power of ‘communicating the why’ (watch him in action here).
-By communicating the power of why they are doing what they are doing, such as helping other employees get more value from their benefits, Champions can be really empowered.
+By communicating the power of why they are doing what they are doing, such as helping other employees get more value from their perks, Champions can be really empowered.
 It’s important to link their actions to the good they are doing.
 For example, one Champion’s actions might have saved their co-workers over $1,000.
 Now that’s something to shout about!

 This blog post was originally published in February 2015 and has been updated.